s-b-u/poc_websockets_4_rap/README.md

     gradlew build run.rap-controls-demo

+or

+    gradlew build run.rap-examples-demo

 After the application is built and started, point your browser to http://localhost:9090.

-You can also run the command (at least JDK-9 required):
+You can also start the RAP E4 Demo application by: (at least JDK-9 required):

     gradlew build run.rap-e4-demo

-to start the RAP E4 Demo application, which can found at http://localhost:9090/poc/hello
+which can be found at http://localhost:9090/poc/hello

 You should now be able to inspect the traffic with the tool of your choice.
 As an example, how it should look like, here is a screen shoot of [Chrome DevTools][5]